 Matching funds (donations from private and public groups) are not required but are useful in demonstrating support for your project.
 Matching funds may be in-kind or cash.
 In-kind donations are donations of products and services and include volunteer time and labor.
 Cash donations are donations of money, generally for a specific budget item.

 Applying for a CWSP grant is a two-step process starting with a pre-application.
 The selection committee reviews pre-applications and then invites successful applicants to complete a full application.
 Learn more about the application process.

 Grants are awarded to eligible projects on an annual basis.
 All project components must be complete and grant funds must typically be spent between September 1 through June 30 of the respective grant year.
 For example, for grants in the 2022-2023 grant year, projects must start when a contract with Environmental Services is ready and June 30, 2023.

 Delivery of Awarded Funds

-CWSP reimburses grantees once a contract and invoicing preparations are made.
+CWSP reimburses grantees once or twice per contract.
 Projects may not start without fully authorized grant agreements.
 To request payment of the grant expenses, the grantee or their fiscal agent must submit invoices and copies of receipts for approved budget items only.
 Grantees need to have the ability to cover costs upfront or partner with a fiscal agent who has that ability.
 CWSP staff can assist with connecting prospective grantees with fiscal agent organizations upon request.
 Learn more about fiscal agents and what they do.

 More Information, Resources, or Assistance

 CWSP grants are intended to be accessible to everyone and strive to support grant applicants as much as possible.
 Contact a CWSP Coordinator for help with developing project proposals, providing resources such as technical assistance, connecting with partner organizations, and other support you may need as you prepare for your application.
 Find CWSP Coordinator contact information on this page.